Kunhao18/Kunhao18/README.md

 Hi, I'm Kunhao.
-A student as well as a hopeless dreamer.
+A student as well as an tech explorer.
 Nice to see you here.😀

 Share some WHIMSY and casual code here occasionally.